TrumanGIT/True-North/README.md

 Caps Lock (left directional pad button for controllers) – Open the quick menu.
 (change quick menu menu key by going to whereeverYouDownloadedThisModlist\True North\mods\Wheeler - Quick Action Wheel Of Skyrim\SKSE\Plugins\wheeler\Controls.ini)

-SPACE Key - in addition to jumping, holding space allows you character to climb anything within reach (out of combat only)
+SPACE Key - in addition to jumping, holding space allows your character to climb anything within reach (out of combat only)

 ↑ Arrow Key – Enable or disable the camera preset.